Sahab00/CGPA--Managing-system/README.md

 6) **Exit Functionality:** The user can exit the application at any time using the exit button.

 # Project Structure
-CGPA_Manager/
+CGPA_Manager_System
----> CGPA_Manager_Notebook.ipynb  # Jupyter notebook containing all code (login, menu, CGPA calculation, file management)
+1) CGPA_Manager_Notebook.ipynb  # Jupyter notebook containing all code (login, menu, CGPA calculation, file management)
----> README.md                    # Project overview and instructions
+2) README.md                    # Project overview and instructions
----> student_records.txt          # Stores student records
+3) student_records.txt          # Stores student records

 # Installation and Usage 🖥️